JQ100/dynamiccalorietrackerfooddelivery/README.md

 -- Triggers:
 The trigger update_consumed_calories automatically updates the consumed_calorie field in the PersonalData table with the total calories consumed for each user on a specific date, immediately after a new meal record is inserted into the MealRecord table.

+DELIMITER //

+CREATE TRIGGER update_consumed_calories
+AFTER INSERT ON Meal_Record
+FOR EACH ROW
+BEGIN
+    -- Temporary variable to store calories from the meal DECLARE meal_calories INT;

+    -- Get the calorie content of the meal from the Recipes table SELECT calorie INTO meal_calories
+    FROM Recipes
+    WHERE recipes_id = NEW.Recipes_id;

+    -- Update the Personal Data table
+    UPDATE Personal_Data
+    SET consumed_calorie = consumed_calorie + meal_calories
+    WHERE Personal_Detailsdetail_id = NEW.personal_data_id
+    AND today_date = NEW.date;
+END;

+//
+DELIMITER ;

 ```